Return to Work Explained for Employers

 First published on Thursday, June 4, 2020

 Staff may sometimes have long periods of absence from work.
-This could be due to illness, giving birth or taking a sabbatical.
+This could be due to injury, illness, or other medical reasons.
 As an employer, you need to do all you can to help them readjust and return to the workplace.

 How you handle an employee’s return to work will have a big effect on them.
 Make sure you have procedures and policies in place to make it as easy as possible – like a return to work program.

-In this guide, we’ll discuss how you can ensure an easy return to work, how to notify employment insurance (EI) about any returns, and how to manage employee return to work properly.
+In this guide, we’ll discuss how you can ensure an easy return to work and how to manage an employee’s return to work properly.

 What to do when an employee is due to return after a long absence